The Ring of Fire Is Waking Up: Quakes, Eruptions, and Tsunamis

 In some cases, these waves have been linked to changes in rainfall on entirely different continents.

-What begins in magma ends in monsoon.
+What begins in magma might end in monsoons.

-It’s shaping skies.
+The Ring of Fire isn’t just shaping continents, it’s shaping skies.
 And the atmosphere, like the ocean, listens carefully to what the Earth has to say.

 Chile’s Villarica and Llaima Stir

-In the southern cone of the world, where Chile kisses Antarctica, two volcanoes (Villarica and Llaima) have stirred.
+In the southern cone of the world, where Chile kisses Antarctica, two volcanoes (Villarica and Llaima) have also stirred.

 Villarica, long considered one of the most active volcanoes in South America, began to glow again in late June.
 Nighttime satellite images show thermal anomalies near its summit: as if the mountain had rekindled a long-dormant candle.

+The Andes themselves were built on fire.
 The spine of South America is held together by melt and pressure, by eruptions that don’t always arrive, but always threaten to.

 Shishaldin’s Relentless Eruptions